m-kru/vhdl-simple/README.md

 # vhdl-simple
-Library for simple VHDL entities.
+VHDL library for simple entities.

 ## Introduction
 vhdl-simple is library for simple VHDL entities, that are often reused in different designs.